imi-ms/mdro-report/Readme.md

 * `./gradlew :webapp:war` to create a .war file.
 * `./gradlew :webapp:shadowJar` to create an executable .jar with built-in Netty server.

-### Server Deployment
+## Server Deployment

-1. You need to have installed a BaseX instance, which is constantly fed the data from the ETL process.
+1. Prerequisite: You need to have installed a BaseX instance, which is constantly fed the data from the ETL process.
 2. Setup Tomcat server, I strongly recommend also installing a reverse proxy with some sort of password protection.
 3. **Either**: Checkout the source code, edit `webapp/src/main/resources/application.conf`, execute `./gradlew :webapp:war`. <br>